Azure/AzureStack-Tools/Support/ERCS_Logs/ReadMe.md

 - "Pacific Standard Time"

 ## IncompleteDeployment ##
-Specifies if Azure Stack Deployment is incomplete (Only for use in ASDK or DVM)
+Specifies if Azure Stack Deployment is incomplete.
+Only for use in Azure Stack Development Kit deployment or DVM

 - Yes
 - No